coconutice/PawsHelper/CONTRIBUTING.md

 Once you have opened a Pull Request (PR), reviewers will be assigned to your PR and they may provide review comments which you need to address.
 Commit changes made in response to review comments to the same branch on your fork.
-Once a PR is ready to merge, squash any *fix review feedback, typo* and *merged* sorts of commits.
+Once a PR is ready to merge, `Squash and Merge` any *fix review feedback, typo* and *merged* sorts of commits.